Program in Cognitive Science

 Students are required to take five courses in cognitive science, which in combination satisfy the following requirements:

-2. Courses taken in at least three different academic units (please note that this restriction applies only to a course's primary course listing, not to additional cross-listings);
+• Courses taken in at least three different academic units (please note that this restriction applies only to a course's primary course listing, not to additional cross- listings);

-3. Typically no more than one course with a primary course listing from the student's department of concentration, unless permission is obtained from the director;
+• At most, one course with a primary course listing from the student's department of concentration, unless permission is obtained from the faculty director;

-The following courses will count towards the program requirements.
-Other cognitive science related courses, including graduate courses, may be counted toward certificate completion with the approval of the director.
+The following core courses will count towards the program requirements (listed by primary designation; asterisks indicate CogSci Minor Required Courses).
+Other cognitive science related courses, including graduate courses, may be counted toward minor completion with the approval of the program director.
+The student should email the program manager the Registrar’s course description link and include a couple of descriptive sentences about how / why the course relates to cognitive science.

 Courses (Listed by primary designation)